NautilusTrader

 • request_instruments requires at least one configured currency in DeriveDataClientConfig::currencies; the venue's public/get_instruments endpoint is scoped per-currency and the adapter does not enumerate the currency universe.

-• Venue does not push instrument status, instrument close, or candle subscriptions; the ticker payload carries margin parameters and is_active, and bars are REST-only.
+• The venue does not push instrument status, instrument close, or candle subscriptions; the instrument definition carries is_active and the scheduled activation/deactivation timestamps, and bars are REST-only.

 • The book snapshot REST endpoint and historical book deltas / historical quote endpoints are not exposed by the venue.
 See the capabilities table above.